-In the seven years since commencing the benchmark the questions have changed only slightly or have been refined.
+In the eight years since commencing the benchmark the questions have changed only slightly or have been refined.
 After the first year, we realised that there needed to be much clearer questions and we found that we had many more questions we wanted to ask.
-While trends are starting to emerge particularly in the past five years, there is currently still not enough longitudinal data or longevity to comment on specific trends further at this time.
+While trends are starting to emerge particularly in the past six years, there is currently still not enough longitudinal data or longevity to comment on specific trends further at this time.

-In order to better understand significant trends in health volunteer programs, it is recommended that:
+In order to better understand significant trends in health volunteer programs and the impact of COVID19, it is recommended that:

-- The benchmark continues to be undertaken each March for several years, with consistency in the questions asked each year so that trends can be tracked over time; - Consideration of focus groups in order to gain more significant findings and to contextualise the data we already have.
+- Some specific additional questions be considered in the 2021 benchmark (based on the 2020 year) to understand the impact of the COVID19 pandemic on volunteering in health. - The benchmark continues to be undertaken each March for several years, with consistency in the questions asked each year so that trends can be tracked over time; - Consideration of focus groups in order to gain more significant findings and to contextualise the data we already have.